 - Contribute to a five-year progress report since the 2016 adoption of the Global Strategy by identifying empirical evidence on the application of the policy options outlined in the Global Strategy, aligning with the strategy’s four objectives.

 - Apply the Global Strategy’s monitoring and accountability framework to assess progress on milestones (as identified in Annex 3 of the Global Strategy), including highlighting relevant actions contributing to the milestones in national policies, strategies and frameworks, as relevant to context.

 - Identify evidence of investments in health workforce capacity and capability on improved universal health coverage and population health outcomes.

 - Identify lessons learned and innovations in the development and implementation of Human Resources for Health policies and programs.

 Please read the full aims and scope of the collection here.

-This series is currently open to new submissions.
-Manuscripts should be submitted by 31 October 2021.
+The Call is now closed for uncommissioned articles.
 This collection will undergo the journal’s normal peer review process and be subject to an article-processing charge (APC).
 Manuscripts should be formatted according to our submission guidelines and submitted via the online submission system.
 During submission, please make sure that the correct collection title is chosen at the 'Additional Information' step.
 Please also indicate clearly in the covering letter that the manuscript is to be considered for this collection.